jazz-it/wii/README.md

 [**find**](https://man7.org/linux/man-pages/man1/find.1.html) - check the syntax of `find` and apply the important notes from above accordingly

-In case you accidentally mix the 3 modes of operation from above, `wii` will apply the following priorities and apply the highest priority only:
+In case you accidentally mix the 3 modes of operation from above, `wii` will follow the order below and always favor the highest priority only:
  - `HIGH`: Advanced mode
  - `MEDIUM`: Custom extensions
  - `LOW`: Predefined extensions